JeremyBoulter/CITS2002-Project/README.md

 # CITS2002-Project
 Systems Programming Project 2 for 2023

-The goal of this project was to design and develop a command-line utility program, named mysync, to synchronise the contents of two or more directories.
+The goal of this project was to design and develop a command-line utility program in C to synchronise the contents of two or more directories.

 Program invocation:
 prompt> ./mysync  [options]  directory1  directory2  [directory3  ...]